the-teachingRSE-project/competencies/competencies.md

     The team infrastructure and tooling supports the life-cycle and sustainability.& The bus factor may still be low in parts of the code.
-      Need to think about coherent life-cycle management across the team - generally a key expertise of an RSE team.&
+      Need to think about coherent life-cycle management across the team - generally a key area of expertise for an RSE team.&
     Should support with training.
 Organisation may also provide site licences for, e.g. management tools.
     \\\hline